Graffle/flow-event-processor/README.md

 VERBOSE=true
 ```

-Open a terminal window in the root of your repository and run either:
+Open a terminal window in the root of your repository and run one of the following:
 ```
  docker-compose --env-file .\.env.local up test_net_graffle_flow_event_processor
 ```
-or
 ```
  docker-compose --env-file .\.env.local up main_net_graffle_flow_event_processor
 ```